se-edu/se-book/oopDesign/objects/basic/text.md

 <tip-box>

-:package: A real world scenario viewed as a network of interacting objects:
+{{ icon_example }} A real world scenario viewed as a network of interacting objects:

 You are asked to find out the average age of a group of people Adam, Beth, Charlie, and Daisy.
 You take a piece of paper and pen, go to each person, ask for their age, and note it down.
 After collecting the age of all four, you enter it into a calculator to find the total.
 And then, use the same calculator to divide the total by four, to get the average age.
 This can be viewed as the objects `You`, `Pen`, `Paper`, `Calculator`, `Adam`, `Beth`, `Charlie`, and `Daisy` interacting to accomplish to achieve the end result of calculating the average age of the four persons.
 These objects can be considered as connected in a certain network of certain structure.